-I’ve been living in Strasbourg the past year, and before that, I visited just about every month.
-Each visit entailed a walk around the city discovering new things and it’s something I continue even now.
-Strasbourg is the perfect French mesh of traditional and trendy, with institutions you just have to visit but also new hip spots that are begging to be uncovered.
-Just like my Paris list, I’ve started writing down a few of my favorite places that I go to time and time again, and love, for the products and the people they represent.
+I lived in Strasbourg for a year in 2018, and before that, I visited just about every month.
+Each visit entailed a walk around the city discovering new things.
+Even now, I dream of Strasbourg and my time there.
+It is the perfect French mesh of traditional and trendy, with institutions you just have to visit but also new hip spots that are begging to be uncovered.
+Just like my Paris list, I’ve written down a few of my favorite places that I go to time and time again, and love, for the products and the people they represent.

 Binschstub – when you come to Strasbourg or Alsace, you have to try tarte flambee or flamenkuche.
 It’s a super thing pizza with creme fraiche, bacon, and onions on top.
 This place only serves tarte flambee (and lots of different options) and uses 100% locally sourced ingredients.
 6 rue de Tonnelet Rouge, Strasbourg – http://www.binchstub.fr/